IBM/ibm-spectrum-scale-container-native/README.md

-# IBM Spectrum Scale container native
+# IBM Storage Scale container native

-IBM Spectrum Scale in containers allows the deployment of the cluster file system in a Red Hat® OpenShift® cluster.
-Using a remote mount attached file system, the IBM Spectrum Scale solution provides a persistent data store to be accessed by the applications via the [IBM Spectrum Scale Container Storage Interface (CSI) driver](https://www.ibm.com/docs/en/spectrum-scale-csi) using Persistent Volumes (PVs).
+IBM Storage Scale in containers allows the deployment of the cluster file system in a Red Hat® OpenShift® cluster.
+Using a remote mount attached file system, the IBM Storage Scale solution provides a persistent data store to be accessed by the applications via the [IBM Storage Scale Container Storage Interface (CSI) driver](https://www.ibm.com/docs/en/spectrum-scale-csi) using Persistent Volumes (PVs).

-This project contains a golang-based operator to run and manage the deployment of an IBM Spectrum Scale container native cluster.
+This project contains a golang-based operator to run and manage the deployment of an IBM Storage Scale container native cluster.
 Entitlement is required to access Spectrum Scale images required to created a container native Spectrum Scale cluster.

-If you are looking to deploy released versions of the IBM Spectrum Scale container native, please refer to the [Official IBM Documentation](https://www.ibm.com/docs/en/scalecontainernative).
+If you are looking to deploy released versions of the IBM Storage Scale container native, please refer to the [Official IBM Documentation - IBM Storage Scale Container Native](https://www.ibm.com/docs/en/scalecontainernative).

 ## Support

-IBM Spectrum Scale container native is part of the IBM Spectrum Scale offering.
+IBM Storage Scale container native is part of the IBM Storage Scale offering.
 Please follow the IBM support procedure for any issues with the deployment or creation of a container native Spectrum Scale cluster.

 ## Report Bugs